elinoretenorio/jobskee-open-source-job-board/securimage/README_eng.md

 **PopForge Flash Library**

-orciones de securimage_play.swf utilizan la biblioteca flash PopForge para reproducir audio
+Portions of securimage_play.swf use the PopForge flash library for playing audio

     /**
      * Copyright(C) 2007 Andre Michelle and Joa Ebert